RongKaiWeskerMA/INSTA/README.md

             .
             .
             ├── im_n.jpg
-   .
-   .
-   .

 ```

-### Tiered-ImageNet

-Tiered-ImageNet is also a subset of the ImageNet.
-This dataset consists of 608 classes from 34 categories and is split into 351 classes from 20 categories for training, 97 classes from 6 categories for validation, and 160 classes from 8 categories for testing.
-You can download the processed dataset in this [repository](https://github.com/icoz69/DeepEMD).
-Once the dataset is downloaded, please move it to /data direcotry.
-Note that the images have been resized into 84x84.

-### Mini-ImageNet

 Mini-ImageNet is sampled from ImageNet.
 This dataset has 100 classes, with each having 600 samples.
 We follow the standard protocol to split the dataset into 64 training, 16 validation, and 20 testing classes.
 For downloading the corresponding split and data files, please refer to [this repository](https://github.com/Sha-Lab/FEAT).